apazaf/gbpn/content/en/post/2025_snow-update-1/index.md

 title: "Snow update!"
 subtitle: "It's not great, but we are hopeful"
 summary: "It's not great, but we are hopeful!
-Also, lots of people registered!"
+Also, 20 people already registered!"
 authors: [af]
 tags: [2025]
 categories: [2025, update]